hotels-yasawas

 5. Natabe Retreat

 Looking for seclusion in your own piece of paradise?
 You might just find it at the Natabe Retreat on Tavewa Island.
 Get that “resort experience” but with complete tranquillity in this private home.
-The retreat with three guest rooms can be booked out for a secluded couples getaway to a family holiday accommodating up to six people.
-Your activities and dining are all organised for you on request, just sit back and enjoy Fiji time.
+The retreat with three guest rooms can be booked out for a secluded couples getaway or a family holiday accommodating up to six people.
+Your activities and dining are all organised for you on request; just sit back and enjoy Fiji time.

 Check Natabe Retreat out: